By preventing shoulder stiffness and misalignment of my neck, I get far fewer headaches than I used to.

 I wanted to add information about my discovery of trigger point therapy.
 This is therapy I can do myself when I need it most.
 I don't think I'm being too dramatic by saying that this has been a game-changer for me.

 While the physiology of trigger points isn't well-understood, we can all find spots on a muscle that hurt more intensely than the rest of the muscle.
-By searching for these spots and massaging them, the muscle can often be coaxed into releasing the stored energy that is causing it be so tense.
+By searching for these spots and massaging them, the muscle can often be coaxed into releasing the stored energy that is causing it to be so tense.
 For cervicogenic migraines, there are specific trigger points that definitely help.

 For instance, you can get amazing relief from finding the trigger points on the sternocleidomastoid muscle.
 This is a very large muscle attached to the clavicle bone in the front and the base of the head towards the back.
 However, there are major nerves and arteries located in this region of the neck.
 It's very important that you research how to properly find and massage these trigger points so that you don't accidentally damage the nerves and arteries.